vrrdnt/vrrdntPy/README.md

 ## Files and folders

-You'll need a working Adobe After Effects project file, either named Video.aep or something else that you specify in render.js.
+You'll need a working Adobe After Effects project file, either named Video.aep or something else that you specify in render.js. (note to self: upload render.js with defaults)